metahashorg/metagate/README.md

 ## Build

+Current Qt version - 10.1.
+For Windows, Qt 10.1 with visual studio 2015 compiler.
 Detailed instructions for the project build on linux, mac or win can be found in the [deploy folder](https://github.com/metahashorg/metagate/tree/master/deploy).

 ## Api to connect with javascript